joeyagreco/discbase/README.md

 5. Paste the application ID you saved into the following URL and paste it into any browser
     - https://discord.com/api/oauth2/authorize?client_id=APPLICATION_ID_HERE&permissions=8&scope=bot
 5. Select the server you would like to add this to and follow the prompts to authorize

+### Pick a Channel to Use for Storage
-6. Go to the server that you want to use.
+1. Go to the server that you want to use.
 The bot you created should be there
-7. Find or create the channel you would like to use for storage, right click on the name and copy the channel ID
+2. Find or create the channel you would like to use for storage, right click on the name and copy the channel ID

-8. Use the `Token` and `Channel ID` to start the client
+### Run the Client

 ```python3
 import asyncio